pwikapanel/illustrator-panel/Tests.md

 ### Validation Tests

 These tests can be run through quickly on both Mac and PC to validate the six buttons.
----

 Need to create two test sites that I can work with locally and copy to PC.

 ---
 #### Save Page

-The Illustrator file must already have been saved at least once in the "sync" folder.
+Saving an unsaved file:

 1. open `new page.ait`
 2. save with Svija Tools

 Expected result: alert "File(s) not saved / Please save Untitled-1 normally."

+---

+Saving normally:

-3. draw a shape on the larger of the two artboards (it may be necessary to unlock a layer)
+1. draw a shape on the larger of the two artboards (it may be necessary to unlock a layer)
-4. save file as `test.ai` in the `sync` folder
+2. save file as `test.ai` in the `sync` folder
-5. click the "Save Page" button, then click "OK" when finished
+3. click the "Save Page" button, then click "OK" when finished
-6. verify in the Finder that "sync/Svija/SVG Files/page1_CP.svg" was created
+4. verify in the Finder that "sync/Svija/SVG Files/page1_CP.svg" was created
-7. open the SVG in a browser to verify that it matches the Illustrator file
+5. open the SVG in a browser to verify that it matches the Illustrator file

 Expected result: the exported SVG matches the contents of the Illustrator page.

+---

+Saving the wrong file type:

-8. save the page as `test.pdf`
+1. save the page as `test.pdf`
-9. click "Save Page"
+2. click "Save Page"

 Expected result: an alert "File(s) Not Saved / File Test.pdf is not a .ai file and was not saved"

+---

+Saving an unsaved file with another page from the same site open:

-10. create a new page from template and open another page from the site
+1. create a new page from template and open another page from the site
-11. click "Save Page" for new template
+2. click "Save Page" for new template

 Expected result: correct sync folder should be opened.